 * Of course, this whole thing started with a broken engagement between Dodgers and The Queen.
 Tricked by Commander X-2 into thinking that the sole purpose of the King was to [[GettingCrapPastTheRadar oversee the Methane Farms of Uranus]], Dodgers immediately believes the worst of the situation, and without bothering to confirm this with the Queen, declares the engagement off, telling her that his affection for her was all part of a Matahari-style ruse to gain her confidence and learn Mars' secrets, then leaving her alone in her bedchamber on the eve of what was to be their wedding.

 * In "Duck Departure", an understandably frustrated Dodgers informs allies and enemies alike in the middle of a confrontation that he's had enough and quits, that he's going to ply his skills elsewhere.
-The response of his archenemies, his colleagues, and the Martian Queen, who had just called to inform Dodgers that she was taking him back, is to laugh in his face.
+The response of his archenemies, his colleagues, and the Martian Queen, who had just called to inform Dodgers that she was taking him back, is an incredulous ''"Skills?!"'' and gales of laughter.
 Think about it, even the one woman who actually sees him as a romantic interest doesn't think he's all that capable.